solomon-brew/dotfiles/README.md

 My dotfiles and environment configurations.

-A clean and simple dotfiles, optimized to wsl.
+A clean and simple dotfiles, optimized to popOS.